Thing the First: Blue Tide hits Washington Coasts

 References and Miscellany:

-2. Word of the Day!
+1. If you don't recall the mechanics of the By-the-wind sailor, might I recommend this resource?2.
+Word of the Day!
 There, go impress your friends and family and don't say I never gave you nothin'!

 3. However, evidently there is currently a museum exhibit resulting from the repeat journey (inscrutably) at the AZ museum of natural history